ciri/comfyui-model-downloader/README.md

 ## Installation

-If you have [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager), you can just search for it as we're part of their repository.

-Alternatively, you can clone the repository or download the extension directly into your ComfyUI project's `custom_nodes` folder:
+Clone the repository or download the extension directly into your ComfyUI project's `custom_nodes` folder:

 ```
 git clone https://github.com/ciri/model-downloader-comfyui.git